Geographic Information System (GIS) Configuration

 Backdrop Imagery

-•The image has been produced with a rectangular projection (e.g. UTM zone 32 - ED50 datum).
+• The image has been produced with a rectangular projection (e.g. UTM zone 32 - ED50 datum).
 The projection grid is aligned horizontally and vertically with the image edges.
-In this case there can be multiple images on the network display as long as they all use the same rectangular projection.
+In this case there can be multiple images on the network display if they all use the same rectangular projection.
 This method is referred to as edge referenced.
 The projected coordinates of the west, east, south and north edges of the image serve as the geo-referencing information.

-•All other images must be manually geo-referenced.
-The user must provide the coordinates (either latitude and longitude or projected coordinates) for a number of points on the image.
+• All other images must be manually geo-referenced.
+The user must provide the coordinates (either latitude and longitude or projected coordinates) for several points on the image.
 Only a single image can be displayed in this case.
 An affine transformation is used to position the sites and vector data on the image.

 Note that when backdrop imagery is present, the projection used by the network display must be the same as the image.
 If a manually geo-referenced image is used in a small area of the overall network, then severe distortion can occur outside this area.